 Notes: These disabilities are counted separately and are not mutually exclusive, as an individual may report more than one disability.
 These counts should not be summed.
 The Census Bureau provides the following definitions for these disability types: Hearing difficulty: deaf or has serious difficulty hearing.
 Vision difficulty: blind or has serious difficulty seeing even with glasses.
 Cognitive difficulty: has serious difficulty concentrating, remembering, or making decisions.
-Ambulatory difficulty: has serious difficulty is has difficulty that difficulty walking or climbing stairs.
+Ambulatory difficulty: has serious difficulty walking or climbing stairs.
 Self-care difficulty: has difficulty dressing or bathing.
 Independent living difficulty has difficulty doing errands alone such as visiting a doctor's office or shopping.

-Source: U.S. Census Bureau, American Community Survey 5-Year Data (2015-2019), Table B18102, Table B18103, Table B18104, Table B18105, Table B18106, Table B18107.
+Source: U.S. Census Bureau, American Community Survey 5-Year Data (2015-2019), Table B18102, Table B18103, Table B18107.